Benh83/payments-shock-counterfactuals/README.md

 Substitution is out of scope.
 The dataset ends before the Mir network and domestic rails absorbed much of the displaced volume, so nothing here speaks to how durable the effect was past the two-week window.

-Source data was assembled for the extended abstract *How Much Damage did Major Payment Services Suspensions Cause to Russian E-commerce?* (Hinrichs & Yu).
+This was built as an extension of an original abstract *How Much Damage did Major Payment Services Suspensions Cause to Russian E-commerce?* (Hinrichs & Yu).
 Methodological lineage: Brodersen et al. (2015) for the state-space counterfactual; Menchetti, Cipollini & Mealli (2023) for C-ARIMA.